uccser/cs-field-guide/text/complexity-tractability/complexity-tractability-en.md

 {jargon-buster end}

 If you've studied algorithms, you will have learnt that some sorting algorithms, such as mergesort and quicksort, are inherently faster than other algorithms, such as insertion sort, selection sort, or bubble sort.
 It’s obviously better to use the faster ones.
-The first two have a complexity of n log(n) time (that is, the number of steps that they take is roughly proportional to n log(n)), whereas the last three have complexity of n\ :sup:`2`.
+The first two have a complexity of n log(n) time (that is, the number of steps that they take is roughly proportional to n log(n)), whereas the last three have complexity of {math}n^2{math end}.
 Generally the consequence of using the wrong sorting algorithm will be that a user has to wait many minutes (or perhaps hours) rather than a few seconds or minutes.

 Here we're going to consider another possible sorting algorithm, called *permutation sort*.
 Permutation sort says “Let’s list all the possible orderings (“permutations”) of the values to be sorted, and check each one to see if it is sorted, until the sorted order is found”.
 This algorithm is straightforward to describe, but is it any good?

-.. only:: teachers or dev

- .. admonition:: For teachers
+{teacher}

 Note that permutation sort is *not* a reasonable way to sort at all; it's just an idea to help us think about tractability.
 It should be obvious to students fairly quickly that it's grossly inefficient.
 The main thing is that is does produce the correct result, so it's an extreme example of an algorithm that works correctly, yet is way too inefficient (intractable) to be useful.

+{teacher}

+{comment}

 .. xHRN You've used orderings most of the time below, but why not use permutations as long as it's defined, which i've sort of done in the next sentence?
 Or we can use both... i'm not sure which is the most common term!
 ..
 We discussed that and came to the conclusion that “orderings” was better.

+{comment end}

 For example, if you are sorting the numbers 45, 21 and 84, then every possible order they can be put in (that is, all permutations) would be listed as: